- Getting there

 The "Old Lahaina Luau" is the "most authentic" Hawaiian luau (i.e. not a Polynesian fire show).
 It is entertaining as well as educational.
 The luau may not performed every night so call for the schedule & reservations.
 The luau is on the beach at 1251 Front St. and they offer "traditional" table seating as well as grass mat seating (depending upon your degree of flexibility).
 We recommend "traditional" seating at a center table if possible.
 Buy your tickets when you first arrive on Maui and arrive early on the day of your luau, watch them prepare the pig (the layered cooking pits are an art form!).

-While most restaurants offer a selection of vegetarian cuisine (heavy Asian influence), there are excellent little vegetarian restaurants, "Hocus Pocus (formally "The Vegan")" and Mana Foods, in Paia (the town just east of the airport) on the east side of Baldwin Ave. about a block and a half from the bottom of the hill.
-(Note: The Vegan was closed on our last visit.
-Check local listings for a possible relocation).
-Hawaiian Moon Natural Foods On Kihei Rd. is also a great place to shop for healthy products
+While most restaurants offer a selection of vegetarian cuisine (heavy Asian influence), there are excellent little vegetarian restaurants all over.
+Or Favorite is Mana Foods, in Paia (the town just east of the airport) on the east side of Baldwin Ave. about a block and a half from the bottom of the hill.
+Hawaiian Moons Natural Foods On Kihei Rd. is also a great place to shop for healthy products

 Best seafood and shellfish restaurant we've encountered is